chtoucas/Narvalo.NET/docs/Status.md

 - OpenCover: **11%**
 - FxCop: **partial**, see GlobalSuppression.cs
 - Gendarme: **partial**, see gendarme.ignore
-- Code Contracts: OK but more to be added and except one class (see ContractVerification(false))
+- Code Contracts: OK except for one class (see ContractVerification(false)), but more to be added
 - StyleCop: OK except for documentation rules
 - Documentation: **partial**